jameswmccarty/SPECK-cipher/README.md

 ## DISCLAIMER
 *THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED*

-This project was started to study the SPECK lightweight block cipher outlined in the NSA paper available (included in this repo), also hosted: https://eprint.iacr.org/2013/404.pdf.
+This project was started to study the SPECK lightweight block cipher outlined in the NSA paper (included in this repo), also hosted: https://eprint.iacr.org/2013/404.pdf.

 I make no guarantees as to the correctness of this implementation.
 This code should not be used for any purpose other than study.

 ## Implementation

 This program implements the SPECK cipher with a 128-bit key size and a 128-bit block size.
-It was designed and compiled for x86_64 Linux.
+It was designed and compiled on x86_64 Linux.

 ## Files
  o Makefile:            Makefile for this project.